getsentry/sentry-docs/src/collections/_documentation/cli/dif.md

 Files that have already been upload are skipped automatically.

 {% capture __alert_content -%
-Because debug files belong to projects, you will need to specify the organization and project you are working with.
-For more information about this refer to [Working with Projects]({%- link _documentation/cli/configuration.md -%}#sentry-cli-working-with-projects).
+You need to specify the organization and project you are working with because debug files belong to projects.
+For more information about this, refer to [Working with Projects]({%- link _documentation/cli/configuration.md -%}#sentry-cli-working-with-projects).
 {%- endcapture -%}
 {%- include components/alert.html